Russia brings trucks, armour into Ukraine's Crimea by ship

-SEVASTOPOL, Ukraine A Russian warship unloaded trucks, troops and at least one armoured personnel carrier at a bay near Sevastopol in Crimea on Friday morning, as Moscow continued to build up its forces on the Ukrainian peninsula.
+SEVASTOPOL, Ukraine, March 14 A Russian warship unloaded trucks, troops and at least one armoured personnel carrier at a bay near Sevastopol in Crimea on Friday morning, as Moscow continued to build up its forces on the Ukrainian peninsula.

 A Reuters journalist saw trucks driving off the Yamal 156, a large landing ship, at Kazachaya Bay near Sevastopol.
 One flatbed truck was carrying an armoured personnel carrier.